arglurgl/vacsucket/container/videochat/README.md

 ```

 - point browser to https://localhost:8443/group/standard/
-- user: pleasedont password: hackcutethings
+- use any user/password

 ## ToDo
-- add proper users and groups with sensible permissions
-- get passwords from secrets, not hardcoded test passwords
+- get passwords from secrets, not hardcoded password hashes